nare8860/ironlady-internal-lead-management/README.md

 ---

 ## CRUD Implementation
-This application demonstrates a complete CRUD flow:
+The application demonstrates a complete CRUD flow:

 - **Create**: Add a new learner lead
 - **Read**: View all leads in the dashboard